 Where to get the stamp?

 You can get your stamp at the former city hall of Bolsward at Wipstraat 1.
-The city hall is currently being renovated into the cultural and historical center “De Tiid”.
+The city hall is now the cultural and historical center “De Tiid“.
 After the renovation you will find three museums from Bolsward in this building: the Titus Brandsma Museum, It Gysbert Japicxhûs and De Oudheidskamer.
-The renovation works are still in progress until September 15.
-Until then you can get your stamp at the desk in the building.

 What can you do in Bolsward?